Automated Data Augmentations for Graph Classification: Experiments

 \subsection{Experiments on Synthetic Graph Datasets}

-\textbf{Data.} We first evaluate our method on two synthetic graph datasets COLORS and TRIANGLES, which are created by running the open sourced data synthesis code\footnote{\url{https://github.com/bknyaz/graph_attention_pool}} of \citet{knyazev2019understanding}.
-The task of COLORS dataset is classifying graphs by the number of green nodes in the graph, and the color of a node is specified by its second node feature.
-The task of TRIANGLES dataset is classifying graphs by the number of triangles in the graph, where the triangle is defined as the cycle formed by three nodes.
+\textbf{Data.} We first show that our method can indeed produce label-invariant augmentations and outperform uniform transformations through experiments on two synthetic graph datasets COLORS and TRIANGLES, which are synthesized by running the open sourced data synthesis code\footnote{\url{https://github.com/bknyaz/graph_attention_pool}} of \citet{knyazev2019understanding}.
+The task of COLORS dataset is classifying graphs by the number of green nodes, and the color of a node is specified by its node feature.
+The task of TRIANGLES dataset is classifying graphs by the number of triangles (three-node cycles).
 We use fixed train/validation/test splits for experiments on both datasets.
-See more information about these two datasets in Appendix~\ref{app:exp}.
+See more information about these two datasets in Appendix~\ref{app:syn_exp}.

-\textbf{Setup.} We first train the reward generation model until it converges, then train the automated augmentation model.
-To evaluate the performance of GraphAug and other methods, we train a GIN \cite{xu2018how} based classification model for ten times, and report the averaged testing accuracy over these ten runs.
-See hyper-parameters and more experimental details in Appendix~\ref{app:exp}.